-- Gradually add sugar and baking powder and stir until batter resembles runny pancake batter.
+- Gradually add ⅔ cup sugar and ½ teaspoon baking powder and stir until batter resembles runny pancake batter.

-- Add vanilla and coconut oil, beating until well incorporated.
+- Add 1 teaspoon vanilla and 1 Tablespoon coconut oil, beating until well incorporated.

-- Add walnuts and saltines to batter and fold in with a large spoon or spatula.
+- Add 1 cup walnuts and saltines to batter and fold in with a large spoon or spatula.

 - Pour batter into the cake pan and spread to edges.